JaimeAndres/grapevine/README.md

 error_formatter :txt
 ```
 * The default web server is [thin](http://code.macournoyer.com/thin/) but you can change it in the gemfile
+* I really like rspec, that's why the project includes it

 ## Contributing